CityRiverSpaces/rcrisp-app/README.md

-# rcrisp Shiny app
+# rcrisp shiny app

-This repository hosts the web app for the [`rcrisp`](https://github.com/CityRiverSpaces/rcrisp) repositoy, built using the [Shiny](https://shiny.posit.co/) framework.
+This repository hosts the code for the [Shiny](https://shiny.posit.co/) web app built for the [`rcrisp`](https://github.com/CityRiverSpaces/rcrisp) software package.

+## Deployment

+You can try out the app at the following URL: https://fnattino.shinyapps.io/rcrisp/

 ## Run the app locally